GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 <sec:ssl:multi_source:method:doa_repr>

 The objective of the #acr("SSL") task is to predict the #acr("DoA") of the sound sources.
-Hence, the number of prediction outputted by an #acr("SSL") method can differ from situation to situation.
+Hence, the number of predictions outputted by an #acr("SSL") method can differ from situation to situation.
 We therefore decided to use a representation of this information that is agnostic to the number of sources.
 Having such a property is of great interest when training a Deep Neural Network.
 The latter can then have a fixed output while still being able to handle a various number of sources.